 Here is a link to the Russian River Watershed Cleanup website.

 The numbers are in from our last Russian River Watershed Cleanup in September 2017:

 For event details and partner information, please visit the Watershed Cleanup website.

 We humans have a responsibility to pick up our trash before it gets into the Russian River.
 The discarded objects of human consumption can have a serious negative effect on wildlife and water quality.
 Everything from motor oil on a paved parking lot, to cigarette butts to household trash that was purposely dumped into the river bank needs to get taken to its proper place so that our beloved river can stay clean!
 Then, there is the touchy subject of homeless people living in our waterways, under bridges, and allowing all their junk to wash downstream.
 We must strive for communication with these camps and work towards a cleaner solution to what you see below.

 To do something about this ongoing problem, a riverside resident named Chris Brokate created Clean River Alliance “To remove trash from the Russian River watershed, and to educate citizens about the problem of river trash in our waters by creating more public river clean-up events.”
-They believe that in order to be effective in this effort they need to educate and encourage participation by all members of our community, including the homeless.
+Clean River Alliance believes that in order to be effective in this effort, our community members, including the homeless, need to be educated and encouraged to participate.
 If you would like to join the “Garbage Patch Kids” on one of their weekly cleanup efforts, click HERE.